 “A theme park?”, I asked my guide as we strolled around Melbourne.
 Cartoon characters and wild, adrenaline-inducing rides immediately sprang to mind.
 “Well, no”, she replied, “it’s more like an open-air museum.
 If you’re interested in history, you’ll love it there”.
 It was the first of several times that day that a local recommended a visit to Sovereign Hill once they found out about my solo road-trip around Victoria.
 I was intrigued but the idea of visiting a theme park (not one of my favourite things to do when I travel) still left me doubting if this was something I wanted to do.

 Visiting Sovereign Hill

-Sovereign Hill is located in Ballarat (1.5-hour drive from Melbourne), a historic town famous as the ‘Gateway to Victoria’s Goldfields’.
+Sovereign Hill is located in Ballarat (1.5-hour drive west of Melbourne), a historic town famous as the ‘Gateway to Victoria’s Goldfields’.
 The gold rush in the 19th century brought much wealth and people from far-flung places to Ballarat, and the influence of this era can be felt and seen till this very day.
 A stroll along one of the town’s broad, tree-lined boulevards reveals a lot about this history and the people who settled here in their search for gold.

 Get your tickets for Sovereign Hill.

 Little clouds of doubt still lingered in my mind as I drove to Sovereign Hill just outside Ballarat’s town centre.
 I really wasn’t sure what to expect but I chose to follow one of my favourite mantras: “Don’t knock it till you’ve tried it”.
 That’s the beauty of travel isn’t it?
 It always presents all sorts of opportunities to challenge preconceived judgements.
 Well, I was up for the challenge!